Aircoookie/WLED/readme.md

 7. Have fun with the software!

-### Advanced module control via HTTP requests API:
+### Advanced module control via HTTP requests API or UDP:

 See the [wiki](https://github.com/Aircoookie/WLED/wiki/HTTP-request-API)!